llvm/llvm-project/llvm/docs/LangRef.rst

 Both the returned pointer(s) and the first argument are based on the same underlying object (for more information on the *based on* terminology see :ref:`the pointer aliasing rules <pointeraliasing>`).

-If the bitwidth of the mask argument does not match the pointer size of the target, the mask is zero-extended or truncated accordingly.
+The intrinsic only captures the pointer argument through the return value.

 .. _int_threadlocal_address: